ttcchhmm/uapoly-backend/docs/README.md

   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
 - `nextPlayer`: End the current player's turn.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
+- `manageProperties`: Manage the current player's properties.
+The client must send the following data:
+  - An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - An array of `PropertyEdit`.

 ### Server events
 The server can emit the following events: